bryanfriedman/bryan-friedman-website/src/content/blog/life-finds-a-way-with-openrewrite-part-2/index.md

 Using OpenRewrite [dependency recipes](https://docs.openrewrite.org/recipes/java/dependencies), I [swapped out the old framework for the new libraries](https://github.com/bryanfriedman/help-desk-scheduler/blob/main/recipes/src/main/resources/META-INF/rewrite/handle-dependencies.yml).
 That meant replacing the old Servlet API with the new ones, retiring the old `com.sun.mail` packages in favor of new ones from Eclipse, and replacing the local Struts JAR with all new references to the Struts1 Reloaded libraries.

-Still had a bunch of build errors, but far fewer.
+Still got a bunch of build errors, but far fewer.
 Getting closer.

 ## A Little Genetic Engineering

-The errors were mostly from type and method name changes from moving to Struts 1.5.
+The errors were mostly type and method name changes from moving to Struts 1.5.
 Thankfully, those trusty old OpenRewrite standards  [`ChangeType`](https://docs.openrewrite.org/recipes/java/changetype) and [`ChangeMethodName`](https://docs.openrewrite.org/recipes/java/changemethodname) came to the rescue for that. `Action perform()` is now `Action execute()`?
 No problem.
 Oh, `ActionError` is gone in favor of `ActionMessage`?
 Easy.
 But `ActionMessages empty()` needs to be `ActionMessages isEmpty()`?
 Done.
 Thanks OpenRewrite!

 ```
 type: specs.openrewrite.org/v1beta/recipe